dreh23/ldap-vpnquery/README.md

     userAccountControl: 514 (user disabled)

-You need to install [http://golang.org/](go) and build the program.
+You need to install go and build the program.
 Once it's compiled use:

     vpnquery --help